-The Swiss watchmaker Glycine has finally updated its Combat range of diving watches with a new version.
+The Swiss watchmaker Glycine has finally updated its Combat range of military-styled watches with a new version.
 Soon to be offered in a black PVD-treated case with rose gold PVD elements, the new timekeeper is rather pretentiously named Glycine Combat Golden Eye (Ref.
 3863.399 C6-TBA9).
 Well, I truly hope that next year they will offer the same model with the bezel and crown crafted from bronze.
 Although not as flashy (if you can apply the adjective to such a noble alloy with its aura of adventure and glory,) on certain markets it’s going to be smashing.

 Although owned by Invicta Watch Group (a watchmaking conglomerate that is built around brand known for their cheap, yet blingy timekeepers,) Glycine Watches is positioned a lot higher on the price ladder than its mother company.
 Their timekeepers are not only more expensive, of course: they also offer a lot more interesting design that is combined with good build quality and a nice choice of movements usually made by ETA SA.
 Based, on their earlier Combat automatic wristwatch, the new Golden Eye sort of misses a bit to which the Swiss-based brand usually dances with its faux gold treatment, but I am fairly sure that the watch will be quite successful.

 Presented earlier this month during the Baselworld 2012 show, the new watch is basically a refreshed Glycine Combat Sub model that’s been here for a while.

 The Golden Eye is offered in the same body that measures 42 millimeters in diameter and sports the same flowing, Rolex Oyster-style crown guards.
 The rotating bezel with the diving scale seems to be the same, but the dial was reworked in order to look, um, more original than the base model.